python/cpython/Doc/faq/general.rst

 Very stable.
 New, stable releases have been coming out roughly every 6 to 18 months since 1991, and this seems likely to continue.
-As of version 3.9, Python will have a minor new release every 12 months (:pep:`602`).
+As of version 3.9, Python will have a new feature release every 12 months (:pep:`602`).

-The developers issue "bugfix" releases of older versions, so the stability of existing releases gradually improves.
+The developers issue bugfix releases of older versions, so the stability of existing releases gradually improves.
 Bugfix releases, indicated by a third component of the version number (e.g. 3.5.3, 3.6.2), are managed for stability;
 only fixes for known problems are included in a bugfix release, and it's